luuluu75/My-Web-Portfolio/README.md

 ## Objectives

-+ Update the previous portfolio page that was created in Week 3
++ Update the previous portfolio page that was created in Week 15
-+ Provide a sample of the projects developed to date and links to the owrk created.
++ Provide a sample of the projects developed to date and links to the work created.

 ## Updates for this project

-+ Consolidated the 3 html files into 1
-+ Added a background image
-+ Added resume in the About Me section
-+ Replaced the visual resume with my portoflio
++ Added new card content to showcase Project 2 - Message Wall.
++ Reallocated portfolio section into 2 rows

 ## Links and Images